jsappl/nvim/README.md

 We use `luacheck` and `stylua`.

 **Note:** Tried `luaformatter` first, but the out-of-box experience with `stylua` is just much better.
-But comes of cost of adding `rust` and using it's package manager.
+But comes of cost of adding `rust` and using its package manager.

 ```shell
 pacman -S luarocks